Kate-Chu/Kate-Chu/README.md

 <li> Instagram: <a href="https://www.instagram.com/amber_fragments/">amber_fragments </a></li>
 <li> Medium (in Chinese): <a href="https://medium.com/@amber.fragments/2022-daily-coding-challenge-35f753e9ea2c">2022 Daily Coding Challange </a></li>
 <br>
-If there's any suggestion or comments, please let me know.
-I'd be glad to see it!
+Very nice to see you! ☺️

 <!--
 **Kate-Chu/Kate-Chu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.